 - What do want people to think, feel or do?
 (Desired Response)

-To read more on how to write a Brand Communications strategy, follow this hyperlink: How to write a Brand Communication Strategy
+To read more about how to write a Brand Communications strategy, follow this hyperlink: How to write a Brand Communication Strategy

 Transforming your Advertising Strategy homework into a Creative Brief